ARIBZ/mybank/README.md

 ## Author

-MyBank is developed and maintained by [Bwave ICT](https://github.com/brightdaniel).
+MyBank is developed and maintained by [ARIYIBI AYO](https://github.com/ARIBZ).

 ## License